stevencarlislewalker/3mb3/README.md

 ## Project proposals

-Compose a proposal for a final project using R markdown, and email it to both David and I as a participation email.
+Compose a proposal for a final project using R markdown, and email it to both David and I as a participation email (*due Oct 21 before class*).
 The proposal should include the following elements:

 1. A question about the natural or social world that includes *no math*.